open-learning-exchange/open-learning-exchange.github.io/pages/vi/vi-github-and-markdown.md

 ## Objectives

-* Learning about Github and the Markdown wiki.
+* Learn about GitHub and Markdown
-* Writing your own individual Markdown wiki page.
+* Create your own Markdown profile page
-* Understanding the Github workflow (including forks, repositories, commits, and pull requests).
+* Understand the GitHub workflow (including forks, repositories, commits, and pull requests)

 ## Prerequisites